Uncovering Potential – Early Years 3 to Grade 5

-The Primary School includes three years of Early Years/Kindergarten, followed by Grade 1 through to Grade 5.
-A normal day in Primary School runs weekly from 8:30 until 15:40 from Monday to Thursday and from 8:30 until 14:00 on Friday.
+The Primary School includes three years of Early Years (Kindergarten and pre-Kindergarten), followed by Grade 1 through to Grade 5.
+A normal day in Primary School runs weekly from 8:25 until 15:35 from Monday to Thursday and from 8:25 until 14:00 on Friday.

 We aim to develop confident mathematicians who are passionate about their learning.
-We strive to teach for understanding of mathematical concepts, the “why” something works, and not only the “how”.
+We strive to teach for an understanding of mathematical concepts, the “why” something works, and not only the “how”.
 Therefore allowing the students to transfer and apply their knowledge to new situations.
-This is ensured by providing ‘real life’ scenarios for students thus developing mathematical reasoning, enquiry and problem solving.
-We encourage the use of multiple strategies to solve mathematical problems and include hands on activities.
+This is ensured by providing ‘real life’ scenarios for students thus developing mathematical reasoning, inquiry and problem-solving.
+We encourage the use of multiple strategies to solve mathematical problems and include hands-on activities.
 The use of manipulatives, visuals and games are all used to support the consolidation of understanding.

 Our Responsible Behavior Guide is in place in our Primary School to support students and members of staff.
 Through following the plan, we ensure a caring and cooperative environment in which effective learning takes place and all individuals may flourish.
 Our school community is guided by the following principles:

-You can always communicate specific questions about your child’s progress directly to the teacher in person or via email following the Home School Partnership and Conflict Resolution Procedure.
+You can always communicate specific questions about your child’s progress directly to the teacher, be it the homeroom teacher or subject specialist, in person or via email following the Home School Partnership and Conflict Resolution Procedure.